 At the chemistry laboratory of the University of Helsinki, researchers of the HydroXGel project have developed and patented promising materials that combine these features.

-With a two-year grant from Business Finland, they are developing the materials further and wish to test them together with end users.
+With a two-year Research to Business commercialisation of research funding that was granted by Business Finland in 2022, they are developing the materials further and wish to test them together with end users.
 At the moment, HydroXGel is looking for partners in the fields of pharmacy and medicine.

-“The goal is to enter commercial production in 2025,” says Business Champion Askican Hacioglu, a member of the HydroXGel research group from the University of Helsinki.
+“The goal is to enter commercial production in 2025,” says Commercial Champion Askican Hacioglu, a member of the HydroXGel research group from the University of Helsinki.

 3D bioprinting is a rapidly developing technology that could even be used to manufacture artificial limbs.
 However, there are deficiencies in the currently available materials.
 Printable hydrogels, also known as bioinks, must provide a precursor for various cell types, and their water concentration must be as close to the human water content as possible.
 The problem is that materials with high concentrations of water do not hold together, nor can they be extruded through the nozzle of a 3D printer into the desired shape.